cyberbotics/webots-doc/guide/using-the-nao-robot.md

 ### Introduction

-The Nao robot is a humanoid robot developed by `Aldebaran Robotics`.
-This section explains how to use Nao robot simulated in Webots together with the Choregraphe program of `Aldebaran Robotics`.
+The Nao robot is a humanoid robot developed by [Aldebaran Robotics](http://www .aldebaran-robotics.com).
+This section explains how to use Nao robot simulated in Webots together with the Choregraphe program of [Aldebaran Robotics](http://www.aldebaran-robotics.com).
 Currently Webots supports the Nao v3.3, v4.0 and v5.0 versions, with and without their articulated fingers (respectively with 25 and 21 degrees of freedom) for the first two.